thuyencode/thuyencode.github.io/_posts/2026-06-01-react-to-solidjs-design-patterns-typescript.md

 - The React fatigue is real and that's why I decided to use SolidJS instead
-- Here I documented some differences between the two and some design patterns like reducer, context and refs, with TypeScript of course
+- Here I documented some differences between the two and some design patterns like reducers, contexts and refs, with TypeScript of course

 ## Table of Contents